kubernetes-sigs/kubebuilder/DESIGN.md

 * **Well-commented code**: Code should be commented and given Godocs, even private methods and functions.
-It may *seem* obvious what they do at the time and why, but you might forget, and other will certainly come along.
+It may *seem* obvious what they do at the time and why, but you might forget, and others will certainly come along.

 * **Test Behaviors**: Test cases should be comprehensible as sets of expected behaviors.
 Test cases read without code (e.g. just using `It`,